moxystudio/next-layout/README.md

 Type: `ReactElement` or `function`

-In simple cases, you may defined a "static" layout tree, like so:
+In simple cases, you may define a "static" layout tree, like so:

 ```js
 export default withLayout(<PrimaryLayout variant="light" />)(Home);
 ```

-However, you might be having external props, component state or other mutations influencing the layout tree.
+However, you might have external props, component state or other mutations influencing the layout tree.
 In those cases, you may pass a function that maps **layout state** into a tree, with the following signature: `(layoutState) => <ReactElement>`.
 Here's an example:

 ```js
 const mapLayoutStateToLayoutTree = ({ variant }) => <PrimaryLayout variant={ variant } />;